seleniumbase/SeleniumBase/README.md

 pytest test_fail.py
 ```

-🔵 You'll notice that a logs folder, "latest_logs", was created to hold information about the failing test, and screenshots.
+🔵 You'll notice that a logs folder, ``./latest_logs/``, was created to hold information (and screenshots) about the failing test.
 During test runs, past results get moved to the archived_logs folder if you have ARCHIVE_EXISTING_LOGS set to True in [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py), or if your run tests with ``--archive-logs``.
 If you choose not to archive existing logs, they will be deleted and replaced by the logs of the latest test run.

 --------